Policyholder

 The important points

-• A policyholder is the person who takes out an insurance policy, known alternatively as the named insured.
+• A policyholder for home and car insurance is the person who takes out the policy, known alternatively as the named insured.

 • The policyholder is the only one who can request changes or cancel an insurance policy, but others may receive coverage under the policy.